About this day

 Are you a bit autistic?
 Mark Brosnan, University of Bath

-Famous American comedian Jerry Seinfeld recently said that he felt he was a bit autistic, but can you be ‘a bit’ autistic?
-Is there an autism continuum that we are all on somewhere or is autism a difference that distinguishes two distinct groups of people – those with and those without a diagnosis?
+Is there an autism continuum that we are all on somewhere or is autism a difference that distinguishes those with and those without a diagnosis?

 About Mark Brosnan

-Mark Brosnan is Professor of Psychology at the University of Bath, which has just been ranked the top Psychology Department in the UK (by the Guardian).
-He is Director of the Centre for Applied Autism Research (CAAR).
+Mark Brosnan is Professor of Psychology at the University of Bath, and Director of the Centre for Applied Autism Research (CAAR).

-Louise is a Chartered Clinical Psychologist and founder of Nurture Psychology Service.
-She has a particular interest and expertise in working with anxiety, trauma, and attachment, with regards to the impact on early brain development.
+Louise and Kirsty are Chartered Clinical Psychologists and co-directors of Nurture Rochdale.
+They have interest and expertise in working with anxiety, trauma, and attachment.